iwilltry42/bachelor-thesis/README.md

 ## Related Repositories

-The Services which have been created for this thesis are open sourcde and published under the trivago namespace:
+The Services which have been created for this thesis are open sourced and published under the trivago namespace:

 - [https://github.com/trivago/exporter-edgecast](https://github.com/trivago/exporter-edgecast)